ohjay/Connect4/README.md

 So yes – I'll be including a few less features than I'd initially planned.
 In particular, the networked two-player mode and the Board modes kinda got dropped from the lineup.
 Since I already made the menus for these, I'll probably end up sticking a bunch of "inadequate funding" screens all over the place.
 Look forward to it.

-Never fear: this is still more than a basic Connect4 application.
+Never fear, though: this is still more than a basic Connect4 application.
 After all, we've got the three other special modes (Warfare, Four by Two, and Removal), plus my Photoshop-made board and piece graphics.
 All is not lost...

 ## Download
 This download probably does not have any viruses attached.
 It will require you to have the Java Runtime Environment installed, though.